Mateob5/about-react-page/README.md

 # About React Page

-This project is part of an intensive preparation for self-strengthening in development using the React Javascript framework
+This project is part of an intensive preparation for self-improvement in development using the React Javascript framework

 ## Distribution